ZeitDev/SIDE/README.md

 ## Notes

+### Modular Encoder + Decoder
+* Encoder needs to return feature map
+* Standard Decoder resembles mostly a U-Net with custom Heads for each task.
+Can adjust dynamically to corresponding feature maps provided by different encoders.

+### Test Cases
+* Verification of correct IoU and DICE calculation

-### Negative Overall Loss
+### Negative Weighted Loss
 When the raw loss of a task converges to 0.0 the AutomaticWeightedLoss gains confidence (Task Weight Value).
-To maximize the confidence, it lowers the uncertainty *s* to become negative, so the task weight *e^-s* goes up.
+To maximize the confidence, it lowers the uncertainty *s* to become negative, such that the task weight *e^-s* goes up.
 The equation looks like this for example: *e^-s * L_raw + 0.5 * s = 5.0 * 0.0001 + 0.5 * (-2) = -1*.

 ### Encoder LR Mod
-As the encoder is already pretrained, we lower the corresponding learning rate to a more conversative value to preserver the pretrained knowledge.
+As the encoder is already pretrained, we lower the corresponding learning rate to a more conversative value to preserve the pretrained knowledge.

 ### Cosine Annealing with Warmup
 TODO: read paper